syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/highlighting-matched-text.md

 ---
-layout : post
+layout: post
 title: Highlighting Matched Text in Syncfusion® SfAutoComplete Control
-description: Learn how to highlight matched text in SfAutoComplete for Xamarin.Android and understand how to highlight matching characters in the suggestion list platform : Xamarin.Android control : SfAutoComplete documentation : ug
+description: Learn how to highlight matched text in SfAutoComplete for Xamarin.Android and understand how to highlight matching characters in the suggestion list
+platform: xamarin.android
+control: SfAutoComplete
+documentation: ug
 ---

 # Highlighting Matched Text